kat3dia2/practicalTask1-PrivacyAct/README.md

 # Principle 6 - Access to personal information
 <-	Ensure that personal information is easily retrievable by the concerned person.
 <-	If someone asks for access to their personal information, the agency must respond within the prescribed timeframe receiving the request.
-<-	Request for information must be provided promptly unless there’s a reason to withhold iit under the Act.
+<-	Request for information must be provided promptly unless there’s a reason to withhold it under the Act.